360macky/platkey/README.md

 ### 🔭 Control Flow

+`manifest.json` file is the manifest of the extension.
+It contains the information of the extension and the permissions it needs.

-The `popup.html` file is the extension window.
+`popup.html` file is the extension window.
 The `popup.js` file is the JavaScript code whose scope is in this window.
 It executed when the popup es opened.

-The `background.js` file only contains the default storage information about the features of PlatKey.
+`background.js` file only contains the default storage information about the features of PlatKey.
+It's the service worker of the extension.

-The `content.js` file is executed in background everytime the page is loaded for the `"https://platzi.com/*"`
+`content.js` file is executed in background everytime the page is loaded for the `"https://platzi.com/*"`

+### 🔓 Browser permissions

 PlatKey works with these permissions: